tanmaykm/dex/Documentation/connectors/github.md

     # flag which will switch from using the internal GitHub id to the users handle (@mention) as the user id.
     # It is possible for a user to change their own user name but it is very rare for them to do so
     useLoginAsID: false

+    # Optional additional scopes to request.
+    # These are normally not required.
+But useful for applications that are more tightly integrated with Dex internals
+    # and would want to reuse the same access token that Dex obtained for additional purposes.
+    # additionalScopes:
+    # - notifications
+    # - read:public_key
 ```

 ## GitHub Enterprise